The Dirty Little Secret About B2B Data

 For example, an OOO reply may contain changes in a lead’s contact information or title.
 If your lead included someone to contact in their absence, you might also uncover a net new referral contact to add to your database.
 From a LTC auto-reply, you learn your lead is gone, and also likely to obtain the name of the person who replaced them.
 Beyond database cleansing and enrichment, learning about a LTC from an auto-reply versus waiting for a hard bounce gives you a significant timing advantage that your sales team can leverage to drive revenue.

-If it’s time to take your dirty data to the cleaners, sign up for your free 30-day trial of LeadGnome.
+If it’s time to take your dirty data to the cleaners, sign up for your free trial of LeadGnome.
 Our customers add up to 36% more net new contacts and enhance 72% of existing contacts annually — all from something they’re already doing: sending email marketing campaigns!